muhammadsahrul59/Bike-Sharing-Dashboard/README.md

 ## Directory

 - `/image`: stores image and video assets used in this project
-- `/dashboard`: contains the file `func.py` which stores the functions needed by the dashboard
+- `/dashboard`: contains the file `cleaned_bikeshare` which is for the dashboard, and file 'dashboard.py' to run the dashboard
 - `/data`: stores data used in the data analysis project
 - `README.md`: file that provides information about this GitHub project
 - `dashboard.py`: main file to run the dashboard